Whimsy Stick

 How Much Exercise Does Your Dog Actually Need?

 Most dogs need less physical exercise and more prey drive fulfillment than their owners think.
 The amount matters, but the type matters more.
-This is the honest answer.
+This is the answer most trainers will not give you.

 The Direct Answer

 How much exercise does my dog need?
-Most dogs need 30 minutes to 2 hours of daily activity depending on breed, age, and drive.
-But the type of exercise matters more than the duration.
-10 to 15 minutes of structured prey drive work, like a flirt pole session, produces deeper behavioral calm than an hour of walking because it completes the predatory motor pattern.
-If your dog is still wired after exercise, the problem is not how much.
-It is what kind.
+30 minutes to 2 hours daily, depending on breed, age, and drive.
+Type matters more than duration.
+10 to 15 minutes of structured prey drive work produces deeper calm than an hour of walking because it finishes the predatory motor pattern.
+Still wired?
+The problem is type, not volume.

 10–15